Master of Animals: Art

+A Master of Animals motif also appears in the oldest known Egyptian painted tomb mural, a depiction of men, boats and animals located in Tomb 100 at Hierakonpolis and dating to the Predynastic period (c.
+3500-3200 BC).
 The motif also was given the topmost location of the famous Gebel el-Arak Knife in the Louvre, an ivory and flint knife dating from the Naqada II d period of Egyptian prehistory, which began c.
 3450 BC.
 Here a figure in Mesopotamian dress, often interpreted to be a god, grapples with two lions.
 It has been connected to the famous Pashupati seal from the Indus Valley civilization (2500-1500 BC), showing a figure seated in a yoga-like posture, with a horned headress (or horns), and surrounded by animals.
+Of great historical importance, given its centrality to the development of Classical Greek architectural sculpture, is the West pediment of the Temple of Artemis at Corfu, dating to c.
+600-580 B.C.
+Sculpted in the early Archaic style, the central portion of the pediment depicts a Gorgon closely flanked by two lions in a heraldic pose.
+The sculptor may have drawn inspiration from the famous Lion Gate at Mycenae (c.
+1250 BC) (also a heraldic two-lion arrangement), with Near Eastern antecedents such as the Lion Gate at Hattusa (capital of the late Bronze Age Hittite Empire) in modern-day Turkey.